Charles Upham: Early life

 Upham was born in Christchurch on 21 September 1908, the son of John Hazlitt Upham, a lawyer, and his wife, Agatha Mary Coates.
 His father was a great-grandson of artist John Hazlitt, while his mother was a granddaughter of pioneer colonist Guise Brittan.
 He grew up a quiet, shy boy, very gentlemanly and courteous, and "no trouble at all".
-He wasn't a strong child physically, as well as having a slightly shorter leg than the other, leading to a doctor suspecting Upham of having a mild case of poliomyelitis.
+He was not a strong child physically, as well as having a slightly shorter leg than the other, leading to a doctor suspecting Upham of having a mild case of poliomyelitis.
 He boarded at Waihi School, near Winchester, South Canterbury, between 1917 and 1922 and boarded at Christ's College, Christchurch, from 1923 to 1927.

 [Upham] was quiet and unassuming, despite his nickname of "Puggie".
 Rather shy, not a very good mixer, he would walk over to school with a group of boys, not talking and chaffing with them, but head down and brow furrowed, completely wrapped up in his own thoughts.
 He took things more seriously than others.
 He was a lone ranger.
 Though normally placid, now and then he showed he was capable of a deep fierce temper if he were aroused.
 But you could rely on him implicitly.
 I would risk anything on his word – and once having given his word, nothing would budge him.